 Seattle is a city with a really good amount of green space, so you'll have no problem finding parks for picnicking and people watching.
 But if you're looking for a park that's out of the ordinary, here are some parks that have a little more character than most.

-This hidden little oasis is a nice escape from the concrete jungle that surrounds it.
+This little hidden oasis is a nice escape from the concrete jungle that surrounds it.
 The main draw to this secluded little park is the 22-foot artificial waterfall, which is totally unexpected in the middle of Pioneer Square.
-With a handful of chairs, this makes a nice place to enjoy lunch or rest your weary feet after a morning of walking.
+With a handful of chairs, this is a nice place to enjoy lunch or rest your weary feet after a morning of walking.

 Fun fact: This park is on the site of the original United Parcel Service headquarters, which was built in 1907.